GaneshS24/knowledge-indexing-platform/README.md

 # Knowledge Indexing Platform

-A multi-tenant document ingestion and full-text search service built as a proof-of-concept implementation for the Director, Platform Engineering assessment.
+A multi-tenant document ingestion and full-text search service built as a proof-of-concept implementation.

 My background is in large-scale distributed infrastructure (Oracle Exadata Cloud, 20+ years), Python systems programming, OCI/cloud platform engineering, and FedRAMP-aligned security design.
 This submission reflects patterns I've used in production, adapted to this problem.